Local Environment Setup

 This tutorial will help get your local environment setup and show you how to secure your setup for the local wallet pairings.
 You will also configure environment variables to use the Pinata IPFS API.
 By the end of this guide, you’ll have your local environment set up and configured to run the HashioDAO application locally.

-The Vercel CLI installed.
+The installed.

-A Pinata account created.
+A account created.

 Open a new terminal and navigate to your preferred directory where you want your project to live.
 Clone the repo and install dependencies using these commands: